 My daughter appeared to be in a jovial mood.
 She enjoyed her company with her cousin.
 They started playing Uno, a game played using a pack of cards, but not like the regular ones.
 They were engrossed deep into their play.
 The warmth of the place made her comfortable.
-Looking at her, no one would believe that she was the same girl who kept whining throughout the trail.
+Looking at her, no one would believe that she was the same girl who kept whining throughout the trail the night before.
 With the pain of walking gone, at least for the day, she had the entire evening at her disposal & got deeply engrossed into it.

 These tea houses are the main backbone of such trekking routes in Nepal.
 They make it possible to venture into these remote lands.
 In the Indian Himalayas, one can’t even dream of such facilities at even much lower altitudes.
 If a trek spans beyond a couple of days, one has to stay in tents, whereas here, in Nepal, one can expect a lodge, a warm dining hall, varied cuisines and most importantly, a bed to sleep on under a thick blanket, even at the Annapurna Base Camp!
 It has to do with the swarm of trekkers who visit Nepal, every year and the business they generate.
 Tourism is the mainstay of this country’s economy and they pay every attention towards the comfort of the travelers.
 There are counter theories too.
 Some blame this ever increasing tourist numbers and their demands of comfort for the ecological damage of these sensitive areas.
 The Everest region is known to have lost tree covers for entire valleys just to meet the ever increasing demand of firewood.
 Lodges have mushroomed left, right and center, crowding towns like Lukla and NamcheBazar.
 Things are somewhat better in the Annapurna conservation area.
 Firewood is banned in these places and all of their energy needs are met by LPG cylinders that are carried by porters from lowlands to the upper reaches.
 With trekking getting easier by the day, more tourists throng these areas, probably much more than these ecologically unstable areas can sustain.
 Nowadays, one doesn’t even have to walk on these trails.
 If you can shell out enough dollars, a helicopter can carry you from Pokhara right up to the Annapurna Base Camp within an hour or two.
 Earlier, helicopters were used mainly for rescue operations for bringing people who suffered from altitude sickness, down to lower altitudes.
 But now, it has turned into a lucrative business.
 Off late, some dodgy travel operators have also used them to frisk out trekkers from upper areas (who want to avoid walking), using the excuse of altitude sickness, billing the cost to the insurance providers.